-1. Unparalleled Real-Time Multidirectional Streaming Performance
+1. Real-Time Multidirectional Streaming Performance

 First and foremost, it’s important to understand that what we mean by real-time streaming with unlimited scaling in all directions sets us apart.
 When we use that terminology, we’re referring to our ability to stream A/V and ancillary data content from any source location for simultaneous reception across any number of end points numbering into the millions at any distance with latencies at or below the 250ms threshold of human perception.
 That’s why we use the tagline “streaming at the speed of thought.”